0x1Luffy/Soldy-Wallet/README.md

 - **React**: Frontend framework for building the user interface.
 - **Alchemy**: Blockchain development platform for interacting with the Solana network.
+- **@solana/web3.js**: Solana's JavaScript API for interacting with the Solana blockchain.
+- **bs58 **: A library for Base58 encoding, often used for encoding keys in blockchain projects.
+- **bip39**: A library for working with BIP39 mnemonic phrases, used in generating seed phrases for wallets.

 ## Getting Started